XVimProject/XVim/Documents/Users/FeatureList.md

  Input     | Operation
 -----------|---------------------------
-  C-w n    | Add new assistant editor
-  C-w q    | Delete one assistant editor
+  C-w n    | Add new assistant (Use layout of the last) C-w q    | Delete one assistant editor
-  C-w s    | Add new assistant editor horizontally
+  C-w s    | Add new assistant editor.
+Assistant editors are laid out holizontally.
-  C-w v    | Add new assistant editor vertically
+  C-w v    | Add new assistant editor.
+Assistant editors are laid out vertically.
 C-w h,j,k,l| Move focus between editors

+The behaviour of window manipulations is slitely different from Vim's one.
+This is becuase that Xcode doesn't have a concept of multiple equivalent text views in a window.
+Instead, Xcode has a concept of a main editor and assistant editors.
+A main editor always stays in a window and you can add/remove multiple assistant editors.
+You can NOT split a main editor but just can add assistant editors.
+All the manipulations XVim does is add/split assistant editors.
+The layout is forced to change with Ctrl-w,s or Ctrl-w,v .

 ## Search and Replace